0

 ✧⋄⋆⋅⋆⋄✧

 Notes: 33 mm diameter solid 10k gold case made by Star Watch Case Co. of Michigan (refs.
 1805 and 9905); these have minor differences in the caseback.
 Case 2400 is also said to have been used with these watches.
-Sometimes called Thin-Thin model “D”, but this name is absent in many Elgin ads.
+Often called Thin-Thin model “D”, but this name is absent in many Elgin ads.
 Ref.
 9905.2 is the most notable with its shimmering linen dial and unique gold markers.
-Every solid gold 27 and 30 jewel Elgin is rare, but the dial version in ref.
-9905.3 might be the least rare.
+Every solid gold 27 and 30 jewel Elgin is rare, but refs.
+1805.1 and 9905.3 appear periodically.
 Award watches with custom dials like ref.
 1805.4 were made for companies like Southwestern E.P.C. and Granite City Steel.
 Caution: ref.
 9905.3 has a popular dial type similar to ref.
 9816.1, ref.
 2437, and Lord Elgin Model “L” (unknown ref.); examine the case carefully for proper identification.
 Watches with case refs.
 1805, 2400, and 9905 follow the same numbering system (1805.3, 2400.3, 9905.3, etc.) with the 4 digit case number first, followed by a period, and the last number identifying the dial.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧